ja51d/ardulog/README.md

 # UAV Log Viewer

 A native desktop log viewer and **automatic health analyzer** for ArduPilot DataFlash (`.bin`) flight logs.
-Inspired by [plot.ardupilot.org](https://plot.ardupilot.org/), but as a real desktop application with a built-in plain-language flight review.
+Inspired by [plot.ardupilot.org](https://plot.ardupilot.org/), but offline and as a real desktop application with a built-in plain-language flight review.
 <img width="1680" height="1050" alt="Screenshot 2026-05-11 at 1 28 53 PM" src="https://github.com/user-attachments/assets/85a24b4c-9a15-45f2-b5e5-5145b356e639" />